robertbrodrecht/launchpad/README.md

 To Do For 1.5
 =============

-* Database and Asset Migration
+* Database and Asset Migration Refactor
-* Fix the "missing image breaks resize" bug
 * Add section in the codex for tools / utilities

 To Do For 1.6